vyasparv/vyasparv/README.md

 - 👋 Hi, I’m parv
-- 👀 I’m interested in AI, ML and app devlopment
+- 👀 I’m interested in AI, ML and web devlopment
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, html, css and js
 - 💞️ I’m looking to contribute in various open source projects
 - 📫 You can reach me at : vyasparv009@gmail.com